 - Q: Why do some surgeons not see workcover or TAC patients?

-A: Unfortunately, the Workcover and TAC authorities can be difficult to work with and often burden the surgeon’s rooms with excessive time-consuming paperwork and bureaucracy.
-Some surgeons have consequently decided that they are not able to see these patients.
-Mr Freedman also often finds that Workcover and TAC can be frustrating but is committed to a policy of seeing all patients, irrespective of their insurance or funding status.
+A: Unfortunately, the Workcover and TAC authorities often burden the surgeons with extensive time-consuming paperwork and bureaucracy.
+Some surgeons have consequently decided that they will not to see these patients.
+Mr Freedman is committed to a policy of seeing all patients, irrespective of their insurance or funding status.

 - Q: I need a new incapacity medical certificate – will Mr Freedman be able to complete this?